onOffice-Web-Org/all-inkl-install/README.md

 # All-Inkl-Install for oOWeb
-Installation script for ALL-INKL.COM (Composer, WP-CLI, node, npm, ...)
+Installation script for ALL-INKL.COM (WP-CLI, node, npm)

 ## How to run
 1. Clone repository